FasterXML/stax2-api/README.md

  * [Aalto](../../../aalto-xml) (performance-oriented, also non-blocking/async)
  * [Woodstox](../../../woodstox) (full-featured, most compliant XML package on Java platform)

-In addition, Stax2 API contains wrapper implementations that can be used to support most of API on regular Stax implementations like Sun SJSXP (default Stax implementation bundled with JDK 1.6 and 1.7).
+In addition, Stax2 API contains wrapper implementations that can be used to support most of the API on regular Stax implementations like Sun SJSXP (default Stax implementation bundled with JDK 1.6 and 1.7).

 ## Java package